nirav-gajera/skill-sync-ai/README.md

 - **Email:** `admin@gmail.com`
 - **Password:** `123456789`
 ---
 ## 🧠 Features

 - 🤖 AI-powered resume-job matching using **Gemini 2.5 Flash**
 - 📄 Upload job descriptions & resumes (PDF, DOCX, DOC, TXT, JSON, XML)
 - 📊 Get scores: Match %, Keyword %, Semantic Score, Keyword Gap, ATS Score
 - 📥 Download AI Scan Report (PDF)
 - 🔍 Automatic **skill extraction**, comparison & gap analysis
 - 💬 Full AI-generated summary for each resume
 - 🔒 Authenticated dashboard (Laravel Breeze)
 - 💾 Resume storage & AI scan history
 - 🧼 Robust file validation & encoding cleanup

+**Analytics Features**

+- 📈 Analytics: Dive deep into how well the resume and job description align:
+  - ✅ Match % — Overall compatibility between resume & job description
+  - 📊 ATS Score % — How well the resume fares through Applicant Tracking System filters
+  - 🧠 Semantic Score % — AI-evaluated semantic match between your resume and the job description
+  - 🔑 Keyword Score % — How many relevant keywords from the job description appear in your resume
+  - ⚠️ Keyword Gap — Which keywords are missing or under-represented
+  - 🧰 ATS Best Practices — Insights and suggestions to improve resume formatting and structure for ATS
+  - 🛠️ Skill Overview — Key skills identified in the resume mapped against those required in the job
+  - 💪 Strengths & 📉 Weaknesses — AI-highlighted areas where the resume is strong, and areas where improvement is needed
+  - 📋 Detailed Analysis — A full breakdown and commentary of the resume vs job description alignment
+  - 👀 View & 📥 Download Full Report — Ability to view online and download a full-fledged report (PDF) for your records

 **Cover Letter Features**

 - ✍️ Create a Cover Letter: Generate a personalized cover letter based on your resume and the job description for a company.
 - 👁️ View Cover Letter: Preview the generated cover letter directly in the app.
 - 📥 Download as PDF: Easily download your generated cover letter as a PDF.
 - 📝 Edit Cover Letter with Real-Time Preview: Modify and refine your generated cover letter directly within the app, with instant real-time updates as you edit.

+**Interview Preparation Features**

+- 🧑‍💼 Interview Prep: Based on the selected job description and your resume data, get a full interview-ready package:
+  - 🔍 Summary: Key highlights and insights from your resume matched to the job description.
+  - ❓ Question List: AI-generated likely interview questions tailored to the job description and your resume.
+  - 🧠 Answer Suggestions: AI-crafted example answers you can use as a basis and refine for your own responses.

+**Online Exam Feature**
+- TBA...
 ---

 ## 🖼️ Images